learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Iframe.md

 ### Sending a message from the parent webpage to its child webpage
 You can use the `postMessage` API to do this.
 First, you need to get the iframe element in the parent html file and call `postMessage` with this element.
-Then, you need to add an event listener in the child html file and set the correspoing source to the url of the parent website.
+Then, you need to add an event listener in the child html file and set the correspond source to the url of the parent website.

 ## Additional Resources
 Here is a link to learning more about iframe if you are interested.